 Fixed spreads are spreads that do not change.
 The difference between the changing ‘bid’ and ‘ask’ price is always the same.
 These spreads don’t typically change except in an extremely volatile market.

-IG uses variable spreads for most of their currency pairs.
+IG uses variable spreads for most of its currency pairs.
 So while minimum spreads will generally be lower than easyMarkets (as shown in our comparison) they can potentially also be higher.

 If you want the tightest available spreads, then consider Pepperstone who offer Electronic Communication Network (ECN) no dealing desk rather than Market Maker dealing desk type trading.